prashantgpt91/prashantgpt91.github.io/README.md

 > This is my personal website.
 To know more about my work & interests, please visit [this](https://imprashant.com)

 ## Credits
 I am no expert at frontend.
-Though I have added a couple of other things on the website but majorly credit goes to [Kushagra Gour](http://kushagragour.in/)
+Credits: [Kushagra Gour](http://kushagragour.in/).
+Note: I've added some more things into this and will continue to do so.

 ## Meta